-There will be six 2019 Silverado 1500 engines total, including the 3.0L diesel.
+The six 2019 Silverado 1500 engines include the 3.0L diesel, a popular addition.
 Some of the engines are equipped with Active Fuel Management, or AFM, while other engines feature the newer Dynamic Fuel Management Technology, or DFM.

 2019 Silverado 1500 Engines

-While the 2018 Ford F-150 also offers six engines to choose from, the 2019 Raptor will feature a different engine than the 2018 model.
-While some are hoping that the next Raptor engine will be the monstrous 7.0L DOHC V8, Ford has not confirmed what the new motor will be yet.
-All other engines will likely remain the same.
-The 2.7L EcoBoost V6, High-Output 3.5L EcoBoost V6, 5.0L Ti-VCT V8, and the 3.0L EcoBoost V6 are all equipped with Ford’s electronic 10-speed automatic transmission.
+While the 2019 Ford F-150 also offers six engines to choose from, the 2.7L EcoBoost V6, High-Output 3.5L EcoBoost V6, 5.0L Ti-VCT V8, and the 3.0L EcoBoost V6 are all equipped with Ford’s electronic 10-speed automatic transmission.
 The transmission features enhanced acceleration at both the mid and low ranges of the power band, as well as several selectable driving modes including Normal, Tow/Haul, Snow/Wet, EcoSelect, and Sport.